 As a result, some sentences may not be grammatically correct.
-The end goal is to only communicate your point efficiently.
+The end goal though is, to only communicate your point efficiently.
 If this means using improper grammar, then so be it.

 Pillar #6: Use good grammar

 In the grand scheme, perfect Shakespearean grammar isn’t super important.
-Especially if you’re able to get your points across efficiently in simple words.
+Especially, if you can get your points across efficiently in simple words.

-Of course, you still need to know basic grammar.
+Of course, you still need to know basic grammar though.
 Like how to use a comma properly.
-This is a given.
 For example, the following is an example of poor grammar gone wrong:

 Poor grammar: The contractor shall have drilling people and foundation skills.